Meet The Candidate: Mike Morrice, Green Party candidate for Kitchener Centre

-Mike Morrice, Green Party candidate for Kitchener Centre, came into the CKMS-FM studio to talk to the voters.
+Mike Morrice, Green Party candidate for Kitchener Centre, came into the CKMS-FM studio to talk to the voters on Tuesday 8 April 2025.
 He was accompanied by Mary Jane Patterson.

 - Party: Green Party of Canada